Awareness: Self-awareness

-Popular ideas about consciousness suggest the phenomenon describes a condition of being aware of oneself (self-awareness).
-Modern systems theory, which offers insights into how the world works through an understanding that all systems follow system rules, approach self-awareness within its understanding of how large complex living systems work.
-According to Gregory Bateson, the mind is the dynamics of self-organization and that awareness is crucial in the existence of this process.
-Modern systems theory maintains that humans, as living systems, have not only awareness of their environment but also self-awareness particularly with their capability for logic and curiosity.
+Popular ideas about consciousness suggest the phenomenon describes self-awareness, the condition of being aware of oneself.
+Modern systems theory, which offers insights into how the world works through an understanding that all systems follow system rules, approaches self-awareness within its understanding of how large complex living systems work.
+According to Gregory Bateson, the mind is the dynamics of self-organization and awareness is crucial in this process.
+Modern systems theory maintains that humans, as living systems, not only have awareness of their environment but also self-awareness particularly with their capability for logic and curiosity.

 Efforts to describe consciousness in neurological terms have focused on describing networks in the brain that develop awareness of the qualia developed by other networks.
 As awareness provides the materials from which one develops subjective ideas about their experience, it is said that one is aware of one's own awareness state.
 This organization of awareness of one's own inner experience is given a central role in self-regulation.